GjerasiNicholas/CS5001_Gjerasi_Final_Project/README.md

 I think one of the key features of this project that I would like to focus on is how it is automating what is normally a pretty annoying process into a super streamlined flow.
 What would normally take 5-10 minutes now only takes about 1.
 The program checks for errors in your file selection, auto-writes a list of the files and their directories, and triggers ffmpeg using the subprocess library's functionality.
 This actually executes things directly in the terminal!

 ## Guide
-How do we run your project?
-What should we do to see it in action? - Note this isn't installing, this is actual use of the project..
-If it is a website, you can point towards the gui, use screenshots, etc talking about features.

 Running the program is straightforward.
 The steps are as follows:
+  1. Download and install dependencies listed below in (Installation Instructions)
-  1. Open the Audiobook_GUI.py program
+  2. Open the Audiobook_GUI.py program
-  2. Run the python file
+  3. Run the python file
-  3. Enter a book name
+  4. Enter a book name
-  4. Click "Browse"
+  5. Click "Browse"
-  5. Select your audio files and make sure the chapters are in the correct sequence
+  6. Select your audio files and make sure the chapters are in the correct sequence
-  6. Click "Run"
+  7. Click "Run"
-  7. In the "Outpu" directory, there should now be a complete audiobook!
+  8. In the "Outpu" directory, there should now be a complete audiobook!

 ## Installation Instructions